ddavila0/tuda/docs/index.md

 # Presentations
 Due to the collaborative nature of any work done at CERN, Monicron has already been the subject of some discussion.
 Presentations given on Monicron and related TUDA projects are listed here:
 1. [Jul.
-31st, 2019](http://uaf-10.t2.ucsd.edu/~jguiang/presentations/monicron/monicron_07-31-2019.pdf): Outline of proposed data structures to be sent to MONIT's database (given at the OSG weekly meeting)
+31st, 2019](http://uaf-10.t2.ucsd.edu/~jguiang/presentations/monicron/monicron_07-31-2019.pdf): Outline of proposed aggregations (given at the OSG weekly meeting)
 2. [Aug.
-7th, 2019](http://uaf-10.t2.ucsd.edu/~jguiang/presentations/monicron/monicron_08-07-2019.pdf): Outline of proposed aggregations (given at the CMS Computer Monitoring biweekly meeting)
+7th, 2019](http://uaf-10.t2.ucsd.edu/~jguiang/presentations/monicron/monicron_08-07-2019.pdf): Outline of proposed data structures to be sent to MONIT's database (shared at the CMS Computer Monitoring biweekly meeting)
 3. [Aug.
-15th, 2019](http://uaf-10.t2.ucsd.edu/~jguiang/presentations/monicron/monicron_08-15-2019.pdf): Preliminary results from Monicron's aggregations
+15th, 2019](http://uaf-10.t2.ucsd.edu/~jguiang/presentations/monicron/monicron_08-15-2019.pdf): Preliminary results from Monicron's aggregations (discussed in privated with mentors)